nie-ed/Shakki/README.md

-# Chess
+#  Chess AI

 This project contains a Chess AI, that uses the minimax-algorithim with alpha-beta pruning.

+The project uses Python, Poetry, Robotframework, Pylint, Pytest, Coverage and autopep8.

-The platform is provided by the school.
+The UI platform is provided by the school.
 The AI and movements of the pieces I have implemented myself.

-The platform can be found here: https://algolabra-hy.github.io/aiplatform-en.
+The UI platform can be found here: https://algolabra-hy.github.io/aiplatform-en.

 You can also play the game directly via terminal.
 Navigate to the root folder of the project and run